wulfdewolf/lp2pb/readme.md

 ```shell
 export PATH="/home/$USER/bin:$PATH"
 ```
-restart your terminal or call:
+and restart your terminal or call:
 ```shell
 source ~/.bashrc
 ```
 If you would want another version for any of these tools you can put them in your PATH yourself using the correct names:
 - lp2lp2
 - lp2normal